Allamanda: Description

 Plants of the genus are evergreen trees, shrubs, or vines.
 They contain a white latex.
 The leaves are opposite or arranged in whorls of up to 5.
 The blades are generally oval and smooth-edged, and some are leathery or lightly hairy.
 The inflorescence is a compound cyme.
 The flower has five lobed sepals and a bell- or funnel-shaped corolla of five petals, yellow in most species.
 The fruit is a schizocarp containing two to four seeds.

 Chemistry and medicine

 In lab analyses Allamanda species have yielded several chemical compounds, including iridoid lactones such as allamandin, plumericin, and plumierides.
 Plumericin particularly was demonstrated to be a highly potent NF-κB inhibitor with anti-inflammatory activity in vitro and in vivo, while its structurally related derivatives plumierdin, plumeridoid C, and allamandicin did not have activity.
 The lignan pinoresinol and coumarins such as scopoletin and scoparone have been isolated from A. schottii.

 Allamanda species have been used in systems of traditional medicine for various purposes.
 A. cathartica has been used to treat liver tumors, jaundice, splenomegaly, and malaria.
 In analyses, some species have shown some activity against carcinoma cells, pathogenic fungi, and HIV.

+In June 2022 a research team in the Gunung Leuser National Park, Sumatra, Indonesia, observed an orangutan chewing the stem and leaves of this plant, locally known as akar kuning, and applying the resulting paste and chewed leaves to a serious wound on its face.
+This is considered the first time a non-human species was seen deliberately preparing and applying medicine.
+After five days, the wound had closed, and fully healed three weeks later.